ptarmiganlabs/ctrl-q/README.md

 ➜  src node ctrl-q-cli.js --help
 Usage: ctrl-q-cli [options] [command]

-This is a utility for performing CRUD operations on Qlik Sense master items.
+This is a command line utility for interacting with Qlik Sense Enterprise on Windows servers.
+Among other things the tool manipulates master items and scrambles in-app data.

 Options:
   -V, --version            output the version number